saheerb/ci-test/docs/index.md

 ## How to navigate tf.validation.linaro.org

 All LAVA jobs triggered by Jenkins are executed at the TF LAVA lab https://tf.validation.linaro.org/ instance.
-The Jenkins jobs that launches LAVA jobs are tf-a-builder https://ci.trustedfirmware.org/job/tf-a-builder/ and tf-m-lava-submit https://ci.trustedfirmware.org/job/tf-m-lava-submit/.
+The Jenkins jobs that launch LAVA jobs are: `tf-a-builder` https://ci.trustedfirmware.org/job/tf-a-builder/ and `tf-m-lava-submit` https://ci.trustedfirmware.org/job/tf-m-lava-submit/.
 The Jenkins jobs contain the corresponding LAVA id which can be used to find the corresponding job at https://tf.validation.linaro.org/.
-In case of tf-a-builder job, the LAVA log itself is fetched from LAVA lab and attached to the job as seeing below
+In case of `tf-a-builder` job, the LAVA log itself is fetched from LAVA lab and attached to the job as seen below:

 ![alt text](images/Jenkins-49541.png "LAVA log")

-At the https://tf.validation.linaro.org/scheduler/alljobs jobs site, one can go to a particular job check results directly from LAVA
+At the https://tf.validation.linaro.org/scheduler/alljobs link, one can go to a particular job to check results directly from LAVA:

 ![alt text](images/LAVA-tf-juno.png "LAVA job")

-One powerful feature is the possibility to resubmit jobs: this enables the user to quickly modify a job definition and test it without the need to retriggered from Jenkins.
+One useful feature is the possibility to resubmit jobs: this enables the user to quickly modify a job definition and test it without the need to retrigger the full build from Jenkins:

 <img src="images/Submit-Job.png" width="480">

 ## How to read a job and investigate results

-The entrypoint to read a job failure is looking at the job’s landing page, i.e. https://tf.validation.linaro.org/scheduler/job/74086
+The entrypoint to investigate a job failure is looking at the job’s landing page, i.e. https://tf.validation.linaro.org/scheduler/job/74086

 ![alt text](images/LAVA-invalid-job.png "Invalid job")